Volunteering at Hal-Con 101

-The volunteer T-shirts are given to you for your work with us, as your uniform during your shift.
-If you are deemed unable to continue to work for Hal-Con as a volunteer at any time during your shift, you will be asked to return your T-shirt before you leave the premises.
-This means that when you come you are to bring a change of shirt, each day you are there.
+If you are deemed unable to continue to work for Hal-Con as a volunteer at any time during your shift, you will be asked to return your shirt before you leave the premises.
+This means that when you come for your shift, you should bring a change of shirt, each day you are there.

 Each volunteer will be expected to respect the privileges they are given.
 There will be severe consequences for anyone found abusing their privileges.
 Abuse of privileges includes but is not limited to; letting friends into restricted areas, making executive decisions without checking first, wearing your volunteer shirt while not on duty, and avoiding your volunteer duties to be a con attendee.

 Any volunteer caught stealing will be immediately dismissed, and dealt with appropriate to the situation, including legal action.

-We ask that our volunteers do not drink before their shifts, as showing up hung over or drunk, will be considered grounds for dismissal.
-Drinking during your shift (with the exception of a few drinks at the Soiree for those volunteers attending) or use of recreational drugs will result in immediate dismissal.
+We ask that our volunteers do not drink before your shift.
+Showing up hungover or drunk, will be considered grounds for dismissal.
+Drinking during your shift (with the exception of a couple drinks at the Soiree for those who purchases tickets for the event) or use of recreational drugs will result in immediate dismissal.

 There is to be no inappropriate behaviour towards any of the guests, attendees or other volunteers.
 This means, but is not limited to, sexual advances, rude comments, and disrespect.